SailTimer API

 The API also gives you the option to share wind data with others in crowdsourced wind maps.
 Standard marine weather (GRIB) forecasts have poor resolution because they come from satellite imaging, not from actual wind measurements.
 They assume that the wind is the same everywhere within giant cells (which is not true).
 The SailTimer Wind Instrument™ is the first masthead anemometer that allows you to connect to a network of wind sensors and the wind maps they have created.
 Our goal is to let you see wind zones up ahead and exactly how the wind flows around headlands and funnels into harbors, to plan your tacking route.
 That has never been possible before.

-For Android, get the API from Google Play.
-WMM model (March 2021 or later): https://play.google.com/store/apps/details?id=com.sailtimer.api
+For Android, get the API app from Google Play: https://play.google.com/store/apps/details?id=com.sailtimer.api

 You can register at SailTimerMaps.com, and use the same log-in with the API.
 Data from the Wind Instrument is encrypted and has good privacy protections (faq).